gabbymyers/516X-Project/Treatment Info.md

 subtitle: Details about treatments studied in field trial
 ---

-This project has 8 distinct treatments.
+This project has 8 distinct treatments (12 if you separate by corn and soybeans).
 In treatments 1, 2, 5, and 6, plots will alternate between corn and soybeans every other year.
 The crop growing in plots of those treatments is denoted in the data files by "1S", "1C", etc.

 ## 2021 Treatment table